gomontreal/MontrealGo/README.md

 On other hand, Montreal, on June 2006, Montréal was officially designated a UNESCO City of Design, joining the UNESCO Creative Cities Network (https://en.unesco.org/creative-cities/).

-In this project, we will pool resources to build GoMontreal:
+In this project, we will pool resources to build MontrealGo:

 1. To showcase the AI technologies made in Montreal.
 2. To promote the technological exchanges between AI companies in Montreal and around the world